-Leaders and managers continue to set extremely high expectations for students and staff.
+College staff set extremely high expectations for students and staff.
 This ensures that students have higher ambitions for their future.
-Leaders continue to carefully manage the financial position of the College, which enables investment in high quality facilities such as the recent multi-million-pound investment in the Automotive Technologies Centre.
+The College's financial position remains strong which enables investment in high quality facilities such as the recent extension of the Fleets Campus, the multimillion-pound investment in the Automotive Technologies Centre and the ongoing development of the South Yorkshire Institute of Technology.